iconify/website/partials/icon-components/api-providers-short.md

-API providers allow using icons from multiple API in the same document.
+API providers allow using icons from multiple API servers in the same document.
 For example, you can use default Iconify icons and custom icons from IconScout or Icons8 or custom API.

 <namespaces-animation></namespaces-animation>